 - Mix the remaining water with any salt and pour it into the kitchen sink to achieve better results by removing grease, thereby breaking the clog and enabling the flow of water.

-- Alternatively, mix the boiling water with liquid washing detergent for removal of the residue.
+- Alternatively, mix the boiling water with liquid washing detergent for the removal of the residue.

 - Repeat the pouring process and wait for some few minutes before flushing the drain using more hot water.